 As data streams into New Relic, it's filtered by the NRQL condition.
 Before data is evaluated, it must meet the criteria defined by the NRQL query's

-Even if a data point meets the criteria for a violation, a violation may not be triggered.
-A violation is only triggered when data points consistently meet the threshold criteria over a period of time.
+Even if a data point meets the criteria for an incident, an incident may not be opened.
+An incident is only opened when data points consistently meet the threshold criteria over a period of time.
 This is the threshold duration.
 If the data points are in violation for an entire threshold duration, we'll send you a notification based on your policy settings.

 All of these configurable delays give you more control over how you're alerted on sporadic and missing data.

 Filters all incoming streaming data.
 We only monitor for alerts on data that makes it through this filter.